bradh352/ansible-scripts/roles/sonic/README.md

-This has been tested on [Dell S5248F](https://www.dell.com/en-us/shop/ipovw/networking-s-series-25-100gbe) and [Dell N3248TE](https://www.dell.com/en-us/shop/ipovw/networking-n3200-series) switches, bought off ebay (~$1100USD and ~$700USD respectively) and loaded with the official SONiC image listed above (not Dell's Enterprise SONiC).
+This has been tested on [Dell S5248F](https://www.dell.com/en-us/shop/ipovw/networking-s-series-25-100gbe) and [Dell N3248TE](https://www.dell.com/en-us/shop/ipovw/networking-n3200-series) switches, bought off ebay (~$1100USD and ~$700USD respectively) and loaded with the SONiC image fork I'm maintaining.
+I'd imagine Dell's Enterprise SONiC is a better offering than the community one at this time.
 These switches both use the Broadcom Trident 3 switch ASIC.

 Stay away from Broadcom's Tomahawk line as it is designed for performance and not features, so things you'd expect with SONiC (like VXLAN) won't work.
 Trident2